asprenger/ray_retriever/README.md

         }' \
     http://localhost:9001/v1/backups/filesystem/backup001/restore

-The restoration of the backup happens in the background.
-Check the messages in the Weaviate log to track the progress.
-The output of a successful backup should look like this:
+The restoration happens in the background.
+The following line in the logfile indicates the backup has been started:

     {"action":"try_restore","backend":"filesystem","backup_id":"backup001","level":"info","msg":"","time":"2023-12-27T14:46:23Z","took":3461703}

+The following log messages indicates a successful backup restoration:

     {"action":"restore","backup_id":"backup001","class":"Wikipedia","level":"info","msg":"successfully restored","time":"2023-12-27T14:46:52Z"}

 ## Retriever Service

-Customizer deployment config file `deploy-configs/retriever_serve.yaml`.
-Consider setting the following values:

- * Anyscale Endpoints or OpenAI API key
- * Model ID
- * Number of replicas
+The config file `deploy-configs/retriever_serve.yaml` must to be customized.
+The following values must be
+set:

+ * OPENAI_API_KEY and/or ANYSCALE_ENDPOINT_KEY
- * GPU settings
+ * response_prompt_name

+Depending on the used hardware the number of replicas for the different tasks and GPU resources for the `EmbeddingGenerator` and `Reranker` should be adjusted.

 Start Retriever: